 Achieving the Mission: The First Year Program accomplishes its mission of integrating students into the College’s academic community by providing opportunities for close interaction with College faculty, staff, and students in a range of settings.
 In particular, First Year students bond with fellow students through interactions within a seminar-style learning environment, and through participation in co-curricular activities.

-A Holistic Approach: The academic First Year Program is closely coordinated to Student Development programming and activities.
-Classroom activities are frequently tied to co-curricular events and leadership programs conducted by Student Development staff.
+A Holistic Approach: The academic First Year Program is closely coordinated to Student Life programming and activities.
+Classroom activities are frequently tied to co-curricular events and leadership programs conducted by Student Life staff.
 Faculty participate in discussions and other events held in Cazenovia’s residence halls.
 Coordination of planning and monitoring of student progress is conducted through a First Year Committee with membership drawn from both areas.

 The key element of the Program’s fall term is the First Year Seminar course.
 In these courses First Year students will: